-Note jConnect continues to work with an Adaptive Server version 12.5 and later if you set the version to below com.sybase.jdbcx.SybDriver.VERSION_6.
+Note jConnect continues to work with Adaptive Server version 12.5 and later if you set JCONNECT_VERSION to earlier than 6.
 However, if you try selecting from a table that requires wide table support to fully retrieve the data, you may encounter unexpected errors or data truncation.

-You can also set the version to com.sybase.jdbcx.SybDriver.VERSION_6 or com.sybase.jdbcx.SybDriver.VERSION_LATEST when you access data from a Sybase server that does not support wide tables.
+You can also set JCONNECT_VERSION to 6 or later when you access data from a Sybase server that does not support wide tables.
 In this case, the server simply ignores your request for wide table support.